Migrate data from Cassandra to Azure Cosmos DB Cassandra API account using Blitzz

 Blitzz offers high-volume and parallel database replication.
 It enables both the source and target platforms to be in-sync during the migration by using a technique called Change-Data-Capture (CDC).
 By using CDC, Blitzz continuously pulls a stream of changes from the source database(Apache Cassandra) and applies it to the destination database(Azure Cosmos DB).

-It is fault-tolerant and guarantees exactly once delivery of data even during a hardware or software failure in the system.
+It is fault-tolerant and provides exactly once delivery of data even during a hardware or software failure in the system.

 It secures the data during transit using a variety of security methodologies like TLS, encryption.